 London becomes a cocktail lover’s paradise during the first week in October as more than 300 bars and restaurants take part in London Cocktail Week.
 Enjoy signature cocktails from some of the finest mixologists in the city for a reasonable £6.
 Also pick up a tip or two at a cocktail-making masterclass, sample the finest spirits at tasting sessions or immerse yourself in a multisensory cocktail experience.
 Don’t forget to visit the Cocktail Village, 3 distinct spaces on Brick Lane, and slurp your way through delicious cocktails trends from around the world!

 On the last weekend of August, Notting Hill plays host to one of the biggest street parties in the world, with over one million people attending.
 To celebrate Caribbean culture, the carnival includes a parade of extravagant colour and noise while the surrounding streets are taken over massive sound systems, street food stalls and roaming bars (yes, you can drink in public in London).

 London is transformed for the festive season.
 Hyde Park hosts the largest Christmas Market in London, while all major landmarks are covered in tinsel and fairy lights.
 Don’t miss out on listening to carollers at Covent Garden or going ice skating at the Natural History Museum and Somerset House.
 Most pubs will be serving delicious hot toddies and mulled wine throughout December.

-London has 4 major international airports but it’s likely you’ll be flying into Heathrow Airport when you’re coming from Australia.
+London has four major international airports but it’s likely you’ll be flying into Heathrow Airport when you’re coming from Australia.
 Once you arrive, you can either catch the speedy Heathrow Express into the city or go for the cheaper option, the Tube, which takes a little bit longer.
 Trains from all over the UK will also converge on London.

 - London Unlocked